Sydney-Informatics-Hub/training.artemis/README.md

 We welcome all contributions to improve our courses!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

-We'd like to ask you to familiarise yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at The Carpentries' [detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.

 ## Maintainer(s)